• Home

 S-Type Spherule

 The S-Type micrometeorites we find have compositions similar to some meteorites (Chondrites) and this is reflected in their analysis.
 Almost all micrometeorites have a 'chondritic' composition.
 The SEM ( Scanning electron microscopy) images show the micrometeorites in fine detail.
 The EDS (Energy Dispersive X-ray Spectroscopy) charts show the chemistry of the micrometeorites.
 As with the 'Chondrites', the chart shows high Oxygen (O), Magnesium (Mg) and Silicon (Si) as well as much lower amounts of Iron (Fe) and Nickel (Ni).
-Thanks to Al Falster at the Maine Mineral and Gem Museum And Dr. Tasha Dunn at Colby for help with the SEM and EDS analyses below!
+Thanks to Al Falster at the Maine Mineral and Gem Museum and Dr. Tasha Dunn at Colby for help with the SEM and EDS analyses below!

 SEM of MM 040, a Barred Olivine micrometeorite showing parallel Olivine crystals